Date last reviewed for accuracy and completeness 01/24/23

 If I’m grinding on a night guard, am I still damaging the teeth that are grinding on the plastic guard?

 This is a common question and the answer is found in the strength of our teeth.
 Our teeth are incredibly strong.
 The enamel (outermost layer of our teeth) is even stronger than bone.
 A teeth grinding habit that begins to cause physical symptoms has been in the making for many years.
 It is the direct tooth on tooth grinding and clenching that causes the problem.
-By putting the plastic guard between the teeth, we see an almost immediate decrease in jaw pain, inflammation, teeth sensitivity, jaw and teeth pain, and even some TMJD symptoms.
+By placing the plastic guard between the teeth, we see an almost immediate decrease in jaw pain, inflammation, teeth sensitivity, jaw and teeth pain, and even some TMJD symptoms.

 Ordering a Night Guard Online